andrei-stoiculescu/counter-app/README.md

 # counter-app version 1.0
-This is a simple counter app using php, mysql and bootstrap 4
+Simple counter using PHP, Mysql and Bootstrap 4.